TetrisBattle/RankList/README.md

 Lists to rank movies, series, etc.

-The site is hosted at [Ranklist](https://ranklist-c95ac.firebaseapp.com/)
+The website is hosted at [ranklist.vercel.app](https://ranklist.vercel.app/)